 Crazy times – You can now run Linux on Windows 10 from the Windows Store

-In the past weeks some really crazy things are happening.
+In the past weeks, some crazy things are happening.
 Think you’re way back in the time of 2003, could you have ever imagined that Microsoft offers you to run Linux on Windows 10?
-Well this is exactly what is happening in the past months.
+Well, this is exactly what is happening in the past months.

 If you want to know more about how it works check out Scott Hanselman blog about Ubuntu now in the Windows Store: Updates to Linux on Windows 10 and Important Tips

-One great thing, Scott describes in his blog, if you want to configure the different Windows Subsystems for Linux and for example configure the default one, you can use the command line with the wslconfig utility.
+One great thing, Scott describes in his blog if you want to configure the different Windows Subsystems for Linux and for example, set the default one, you can use the command line with the wslconfig utility.